bestie/libnjkafka/README.md

 libnjkafka_consumer_commit_all_sync
 libnjkafka_consumer_close
 ```

-## Ruby C extension
+## Other Languages

-Included is a Ruby C extension and test program that runs under the latest MRI (3.3.3).
+Included is a Ruby C extension and test program that runs under the a recent MRI version (3.3.6).

-## Go

-Seems easy.

-## TypeScript

-How hard could it be?
+Python, Go and many other languages can easily interface with libnjkafka via FFI.

 ## Thread Safety

-GraalVM provides some safety via its Java to C API which insists that all function calls pass an associated 'isolate thread' which maps to the isolated the execution context for the function call.

-libnjkafka does not allow C threads to share isolate threads.

-The C main thread is attached to a isolate thread by default, further threads can create their own isolate threads by calling `libnjkafka_init_thread()` and clean up with `libnjkafka_teardown_thread()`.
+While yet untested, libnjkafka will leverage GraalVM functionality to provide thread safety.

 ## Building the library